isc-projects/bind9/README.md

 number of changes from BIND 9.11 and earlier releases.
 New features
 include:

+* `named` and related libraries have been substantially refactored for for improved query performance -- particularly on delegation heavy zones -- and for improved readability, maintainability, and testability.
+* Code implementing the name server query processing logic has been moved into a new `libns` library, for easier testing and use in tools other than `named`.
+* Cached, validated NSEC and other records can now be used to synthesize NXDOMAIN responses.
+* The DNS Response Policy Service API (DNSRPS) is now supported.
+* Setting `max-journal-size default` now limits the size of journal files to twice the size of the zone.
+* The query handling code has been substantially refactored for improved readability, maintainability and testability .
 * `dnstap-read -x` prints a hex dump of the wire format of each logged DNS message.
-* The query handling code has been substantially refactored for improved readability, maintainability and testability .
 * `dnstap` output files can now be configured to roll automatically when reaching a given size.
 * Log file timestamps can now also be formatted in ISO 8601 (local) or ISO